Home » Do Rats Like To Live Near Water?

 Rats prefer to live near water bodies while spending most of their time on dry land.
 Water bodies such as rivers, lakes, streams, and ponds offer food sources for rats.

-These locations are brimming with aquatic life, including fish, worms, and edible plants, which rats will readily hunt and consume when hungry.
+These locations are brimming with aquatic life, including fish, worms, and edible plants, which rats readily hunt and consume when hungry.

 Do Wild Rats Like Water?